-On behalf of the Municipal Council of Mbombela Local Municipality it is my pleasure to hereby present the reviewed 2015/16 Integrated Development Plan (IDP).
-The 2015/16 financial year is the last financial year of the 2011-2016 term of local government sphere, therefore it present a unique opportunity to close the current political term whilst it seamlessly lay basis for the next term of local government.
+On behalf of the municipality, it is my pleasure to present the reviewed Integrated Development Plan (IDP) for 2016-2017 financial year.
+The IDP (2016-2017) is the last review of the term of current Council which will be dissolved after the local government elections on the 3rd of August 2016 as pronounced by the Honourable President Jacob Zuma.
+Therefore, it present a unique opportunity to close the current political term whilst it seamlessly lay basis for the next term of Council.